Brianracole/osticket-prereqs/README.md

 </p>
 <p>
-Created a new database using HeidiSQL to create a connection, configured permissions using Windows Features, and installed osTicket.
+Created a new database in HeidiSQL, established a connection, configured permissions through Windows Features, and installed osTicket.
 </p>
 <br />